aaronshaver/2d-particle-gravity/README.md

    was an unproductive rabbit hole.
 I settled on a couple methods in the test file that read from a file and output to the appropriate data type instead.
-   It's a little duplicative of what's going on in the main program, but felt less hacky than some of the really strange ways of redirecting STDIN.
+   It's a little duplicative of what's going on in the main program, but felt less hacky than some of the really strange ways of redirecting STDIN/STDOUT.

+2. For transposing the 2D particle field (making the vertical "columns" in the simulator become "rows" for the writer), I probably should have used numpy.transpose(), but I'd already gone down the route of implementing it myself by the time I thought of googling for it.
+Woops. :-D